awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Create.md

 # Creating a Canary<a name="CloudWatch_Synthetics_Canaries_Create"></a>

 **Important**
 Ensure that you use Synthetics canaries to monitor only endpoints and APIs where you have ownership or permissions\.
-Depending on canary run frequency settings, these endpoints might experience increased traffic\.
+Depending on the canary frequency settings, these endpoints might experience increased traffic\.

-You can use a blueprint provided by CloudWatch to create your canary or you can write your own script\.
+When you use the CloudWatch console to create a canary, you can use a blueprint provided by CloudWatch to create your canary or you can write your own script\.
 For more information, see [Using Canary Blueprints](CloudWatch_Synthetics_Canaries_Blueprints.md)\.

+You can also create a canary using AWS CloudFormation if you are using your own script for the canary\.
+For more information, see [AWS::Synthetics::Canary ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-synthetics-canary.html) in the *AWS CloudFormation User Guide*\.

 If you are writing your own script, you can use several functions that CloudWatch Synthetics has built into a library\.
 For more information, see [Canary Runtime Versions](CloudWatch_Synthetics_Canaries_Library.md)\.